12 Best portable standalone drawing tablets

 It comes with a 10.5 inch 3:2 1920 x 1280 pixel screen with respectable color accuracy of 100% sRGB color gamut coverage.

-I recommend you get the Microsoft Surface Go 3 version with Intel Core i3-10100Y CPU, integrated Intel UHD Graphics 615, 8GB of RAM, and 128GB of SSD storage.
+We recommend you get the Microsoft Surface Go 3 version with Intel Core i3-10100Y CPU, integrated Intel UHD Graphics 615, 8GB of RAM, and 128GB of SSD storage.

 To be more precise, this set can easily cope with the full-versions of graphic design software like Photoshop, Krita, FireAlpaca, Illustrator, etc. Moreover, the 8GB of RAM allows you to multitask efficiently and without any lag.